 Jay was appointed as Vice President of the Foundation in November 2014.
 Since 2001, Jay has been serving as a Shinnyo-en spiritual teacher and guide.
 He became an ordained Dharma teacher in 2007, and currently serves as Temple Manager of the Shinnyo-en LA Temple in Orange County, California.
 Jay is no stranger to the Foundation, having served on its Board of Directors from 2004-2007.
 He has also been a strong ally in the Foundation’s work, promoting Family Service Events in Southern California and Nevada, and presenting at the National Service-Learning Conference in 2014.
 Jay will continue in his role as Temple Manager while assuming responsibilities at the Foundation.

 Ineko Tsuchida Ph.D. – Program Director

 Ineko joined the Foundation in October 2007.
-As Program Director, she oversees the Foundation’s grantmaking and all programs.
-In partnership with new and long-time associates and friends of the Foundation, she promotes the actualization of the Foundation’s Six Billion Paths to Peace initiative.
-Ineko also serves as liaison to leading academic institutions in peace education, peace studies, and service-learning as she directs the Foundation’s Shinnyo Fellowship Program.
-Ineko has a Master’s degree in Early Childhood Special Education from San Francisco State University and a Master’s and a Ph.
-D. in Educational Psychology from UC Berkeley.
-Working at the Shinnyo-en Foundation builds on Ineko’s lifelong passion to improve the lives of children and their families.
+As Program Director, she oversees the Foundation’s grantmaking and programs.
+In partnership with grantees and other associates of the Foundation, she promotes the actualization of the Foundation’s Infinite Paths to Peace initiative.
+Ineko also serves as liaison to leading academic institutions in peace education, conflict analysis and resolution, and community engagement as she directs the Foundation’s Shinnyo Fellowship Program.
+Ineko has a Master’s degree in Early Childhood Special Education from San Francisco State University ad a Master’s and a Doctoral Degree in Educational Psychology from UC Berkeley.
+Working at Shinnyo-en Foundation builds on Ineko’s lifelong passion to improve the lives of children and their families.